Top 10 interesting facts about Donald Trump

 Before the vote, the Speaker of the House of Representatives, Nancy Pelosi, said “We know that the president of the United States incited this insurrection”.
 She called Trump “a clear and present danger to this country that we all love.”

-Which of facts did you find amazing?
+Which of 'facts' did you find amazing or worrying?
 Did we miss any point worth mentioning?
 Don't be shy, nail it down in the comment section below.